 Let’s talk about Bermuda rental cars, specifically the Tazzari Zero.
 Cars have been an integral part of my adventures since before I even met Ariel.
-I once spent about 50 days living out of a car while driving over 14,000 miles around the United States.
-Nearly every trip I’ve ever been on (aside from backpacking across Europe) has involved a rental car.
+I once spent about 2 months living out of a car while driving over 14,000 miles around the United States.
+Nearly every trip I’ve ever been on (even a backpacking trip across Europe!) has involved a rental car.
 I love cars, I love driving, I love the open road probably more than any other form of adventuring.

 With THAT said.
 Here’s the tl;dr / BLUF version: DO NOT rent a car in Bermuda.

 We wanted some flexibility on our trip and didn’t love the idea of a moped…for many reasons.
 Bermuda doesn’t offer proper rental cars, instead you need to choose between a few tiny electric go kart type of models.
 The options we had at our resort were either the “Anaig Quick” or “Tazzari Zero” models, which basically boils down to if you want to sit next to your partner, or in front.
 We chose the Tazzari since it allowed you to sit side by side and actually looked like a normal car.
 It sucked.
 And here’s why.